sapiens/blog/_posts/2013-5-13-7-Biggest-Pitfalls-When-Doing-Domain-Driven-Design.aspx.md

   * [Bounded Context](http://www.sapiensworks.com/blog/post/2012/04/17/DDD-The-Bounded-Context-Explained.aspx) (BC).
     A business concept may have slightly different definition depending on the context.
 In the Finance BC, a Product might mean only an id and a cost while in the Marketing BC, a product is an id, name and other relevant marketing details.
 The Inventory BC has all the technical details of the Product.
 The point is each BC understands something else when using the same concept.
 And the Inventory definition resemble but it's not the same as the Marketing definition.
 Even if they share the same name 'Product' they are different models, relevant only in their specific BC.
   * Technical constraints.
     Even if you have only one definition of the Product, if the object is not anemic i.e it is an aggregate root with behavior it will be a technical challenge to update and query the model.
 You can store it optimized for querying but it will be complicated to save/restore it from the db.
 You can serialize the object (trivial save/restore) but it's a pain (very slow) to query.
 In this case you need to have 2 models: one rich for updating and one 'dumb' for querying ([CQRS](http://www.sapiensworks.com/blog/post/2013/05/04/CQRS-Explained.aspx)).
 There's no need to complicate your life, good code is simple, clean code.
 You know  you're applying DDD right when the Model is clear and flows naturally.
 Yes, it's a bit Zen like.
-And you can be codetty sure that you're doing it wrong when everything is so **complicated** that you cringe inside every time you have to change something.
+And you can be pretty sure that you're doing it wrong when everything is so **complicated** that you cringe inside every time you have to change something.
 Remember this thumb rule: if it hurts then you're doing it wrong.